sage-t/tracker_ml/README.md

 tml.mrecord("epoch", 1)
 tml.mrecord("epoch", 2)
 tml.mrecord("epoch", 3)

+# data will be saved locally and to the API on exit
 ```

 All changes since the previous run and all recorded values will be automatically saved.
 The CLI